THIS MODULE IS FOR THOSE WORKING TOWARD ADVANCED DIPLOMA CERTIFICATION

 - High practical content with feedback and support from the teaching team.

 Teaching Ratios: Lecturer to student ratio is typically 1:6

 WHO CAN ATTEND?

-Students can only undertake this course as part of the Advanced Pathway which leads to an Advanced Diploma in Equine Functional Therapy (or Osteopathy – as appropriate).
-As such, the prerequisite to this course is to have successfully completed the Diploma Pathway and all required elements of the Advanced Academic Pathway.
+Students can only undertake this module as part of the Advanced Pathway, leading to an Advanced Diploma in Equine Functional Therapy (or Osteopathy – as appropriate).
+As such, the prerequisite to this course is to have successfully completed the Diploma Programme or be signed up for the Advanced Diploma Programme.

 International Students – English Language Requirements

 We are happy to take national and international students, but all students MUST be proficient in all aspects of the English language (both written and spoken) so as to ensure that they can make the most of the course and its contents.
 The AOI will not be held responsible for any language challenges that arise, and no refunds will be made on these grounds.
 As a guide, we typically expect students to have skills equivalent to IELTS with an overall score of 6.5 (or equivalent).

 If you are interested in taking our Advanced Academic Pathway, please click on the fish to contact us today.
 Applications are ongoing due to the part-online nature of the content.